Agentopolis/mcp-a2a-bridge/README.md

 The bridge remembers every A2A server you register in small JSON files.
 Location precedence for this directory is:

-1. `--a2a-server-config-location=/path/to/your/config/dir` (CLI flag)
+1. `--a2a-server-config-dir=/path/to/your/config/dir` (CLI flag)
-2. `A2A_SERVER_CONFIG_LOCATION=/path/to/your/config/dir` (Environment variable)
-3. `./.a2a-servers` (Relative to current working directory – default if no other option is set)
+2. `./.mcp-a2a-servers` (Relative to current working directory – default if the CLI flag is not set)

 A typical entry lives at `<config_dir>/<serverId>.json`.
-It's recommended to use a dedicated directory like `$HOME/.config/mcp-a2a-bridge/servers`.
+It's recommended to use a dedicated directory like `$HOME/.config/mcp-a2a-bridge/servers` via the CLI flag.

 ---